coderolls/coderolls-blog/_posts/java-basic/2021-03-02-convert-double-to-int.md

 2. convert double to int - using `Math.round()`
 3. convert double to int - using `Double.IntValue()`

-Let's see the these ways one by one.
+Let's see these ways one by one.

 > You may like to visit:
 > [How To Convert An Integer To String In Java](https://coderolls.com/convert-int-to-string/)

-## 1. convert double to int - using typecasting
+## 1. Convert double to int - using typecasting

 We know  `double` is a 64-bit primitive value, and int is a 32-bit primitive value.
 So, to convert double to int, we can **downcast the double value to int**.